AGIBOT Humanoid Robots: Price, Specs & Where to Buy (2026)

 AGIBOT vs. Unitree: which is better?

 It depends on what you need.
-AGIBOT leads in total shipments (5,168 units in 2025 per Omdia) and has the broadest portfolio (6 product lines).
+AGIBOT leads in total production (10,000+ robots by March 2026; 5,168 shipped in 2025 per Omdia) and has the broadest portfolio (8+ product lines after APC 2026).
 Unitree leads in consumer accessibility — the G1 ($21,600+) and H2 ($40,900+) are available with straightforward online purchasing and established global distribution.
 AGIBOT's A2 ($100K–$190K) has more sophisticated service AI but costs significantly more.
 Both companies are NVIDIA GR00T partners.
 For US buyers, Unitree's distribution advantage is significant.
 For large-scale enterprise deployments, AGIBOT's production-scale manufacturing and broader portfolio may offer more flexibility.
 See our full comparison in the Unitree procurement guide.

 What is the AGIBOT Expedition A3 "kung fu robot"?